Flo56958/MineTinker/README.md

 A Tinker's Construct inspired Spigot plugin.
 It currently has over 40 modifiers with more planned.
 Almost everything is configurable: recipes, level caps, which modifiers are enabled, etc.

-## Documentation
-The home page can be found [here](https://minetinker.flo56958.de/) and the modifier list [here](https://minetinker.flo56958.de/modifiers.html).
-We try to make all documentation accessible via ingame methods.
-(Documentation takes time and is not considered high priority.
-Therefore the documentation on this plugin may be outdated and not to 100% complete)

 ***

 ## Development